aoullay/Convex-Optimization---MVA/README.md

 3rd Homework of the Convex Optimization Course (MVA)  : http://www.di.ens.fr/~aspremon/OptConvexeM2.html

-The goal of this homework was to implement the barrier method in order to solve a general quadratic problem with two different methods:       1.
-Damped Newton method
+The goal of this homework was to implement the barrier method in order to solve a general quadratic problem with two different methods:<br />
+1. Damped Newton method <br />
-  2. Backtracking line-search Newton method).
+  2. Backtracking line-search Newton method). <br />

 These methods were then used to solve a Support Vector Machine Problem.